sindresorhus/electron-store/readme.md

 Get the path to the storage file.

-#### async .openInEditor()
+#### .openInEditor()

 Open the storage file in the user's editor.

-Returns a promise that resolves when the editor has been opened, and rejects if it failed to open.
+Returns a promise that resolves when the editor has been opened, or rejects if it failed to open.

 ### initRenderer()